premail/premail/README.md

 # Prerequisites

-This assumes you're running Sublime Text 3 and running Bash or ZSH in some form, but most of it should work under other conditions, or at least give you a good starting point.
+This assumes you're running Sublime Text 3 and running Bash or ZSH in some form, and installs MJML with Node.
+Most of it should work under other conditions, or at least give you a good starting point.

 The design of this is such that you should fork it, and then use it to contain all of your email-code projects (though see note at bottom).